jalphonso/Juniper-awx/README.md

 ## About

-Juniper-awx provides a web-based user interface and task engine built on top of [Ansible](https://github.com/ansible/ansible.git) which helps to perform specific operational and configuration tasks on devices running Junos OS using [ansible-junos-stdlib](https://github.com/Juniper/ansible-junos-stdlib.git).
+ Ansible-junos-awx provides a web-based user interface and task engine built on top of [Ansible](https://github.com/ansible/ansible.git) which helps to perform specific operational and configuration tasks on devices running Junos OS using [ansible-junos-stdlib](https://github.com/Juniper/ansible-junos-stdlib.git).

 ## Requirements